 During this course, you will learn to safely and confidently integrate oral sedation into your dental services.
 The oral sedation protocols we teach cover sophisticated administration methodologies and proven pharmacological techniques.

 Interactive ((( Live ))) Streaming courses are held Friday and Saturday from 8:00 a.m. to 5:30 p.m.
 Central time.
-Live event courses are held Friday through Sunday, 7:30 a.m. to 5:00 p.m. (except Sunday, which ends at 1:00 p.m. plus 5 hours of online pre-course study).
+Live event courses are held Friday through Sunday, 7:30 a.m. to 5:00 p.m. (except Sunday, which ends at 1:00 p.m. plus 5 hours of online pre-course study for both doctors and team).
 Traditional and new oral sedation protocols are taught by dentists who practice what they teach, and a board-certified internal medicine physician who teaches patient assessment and pharmacology.

 Here are the key advantages you'll experience when you enroll in the oral sedation dentistry course: